MidiRecorder/MidiRecorder/README.md

 ## Installation

+MIDI Recorder is a Microsoft .NET 5 application, so you will need to have the runtime installed.
+Please head to the [SDK downloads page](https://dotnet.microsoft.com/download/visual-studio-sdks).

 Please head to the [latest release](https://github.com/MidiRecorder/MidiRecorder/releases/latest) and download the ZIP that corresponds to your machine and operating system.
 Unzip in a folder that is in your PATH.

 ## Usage